What Is Nicotine?

 Addressing Nicotine Addiction From Vaping

-If you believe that your child has developed a nicotine addiction from vaping, there are steps you can take to help them quit.
+If you believe your child has developed a nicotine addiction from vaping, you can take steps to help them quit.

 Here is what the Mayo Clinic recommends if your child has a nicotine addiction: